 Few things I can share from my Life experiences (regardless of whichever Country that one intends to live or travel):

 - Talk to people politely and people (more often than not) responds back kindly.

-- Learn a little bit about the culture of the country before living or travelling.
+- Learn a little bit about the culture of the Country before living or travelling.
 Why?
-One county’s perception of rudeness is not considered rude in another country.
-For instance, Europeans in general only Smile when needed (unlike Thai smiling culture).
+One Person’s perception of rudeness is not considered rude by a Person from another Country.
+For instance, the Europeans normally only Smile when needed (unlike Thai smiling culture).

 - Yet few rude people and Idiots exists everywhere, so just ignore them.